cap-tee/cheri-docs/morello/BareMetalOnMorello/TFAbaremetalPayload/TFAloop.md

 In Development Studio create a new connection to the FVP **File -> New -> Model Connection** and associate with the EL2 baremetal program.
 Once set up select **Debug**.

 Run the program.
-You should see the message `hello` appear in the AP console.
+You should see the message `hello` appear in the AP console if you have followed the example code.

 ## Download EL2 baremetal program from Development Studio to Hardware